 Description of Namelist Variables

-The following is a description of namelist variables.
+The following is a description of the namelist variables.
 The variables that are a function of nests are indicated by (max_dom) following the variable.
-Also see Registry/Registry.EM and run/README.namelist file in WRFV3/ directory.
+Also see the Registry/Registry.EM and run/README.namelist files in the WRFV3/directory.